Epirus and Thesprotia

 Hotel and Evening Meal at Preveza

-Evening to explore the Yachting Marina, seafront, quaint back streets and cafes serving lots of pastries and ice cream!
+Evening to explore the Yachting Marina, seafront, quaint back streets and cafes serving lots of pastries and ice cream!< Kassope

 < Nekromanteion of Acheron